ericdata/sort/README.md

-# sort
+# module
-this project is created to test the algorithm of sort
+this project is created to record the good code snippet.

 1.create a new repository on the command line